amoe/allen-moronuki/allen_moronuki_notes.md

 Remeember that Integer is unbounded, so how are we going to pick an Integer?
 This actually poses some problems for Gen Integer.

+The solution for quotLaw is not the best as it doesn't work very semantically

 # 2020-11-23

 There is a quite clever function to check if a list was ordered given.
 This is